Immunizations

 More Details:

-• Columbus Public Health does not provide travel immunization.
+• Columbus Public Health does not provide travel immunizations.

 • For a full list of recommended adult vaccines, refer to the the CDC vaccination schedule for adults.